coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ## [should_begin_sliding](#should_begin_sliding)

 ### Description
-Checks if Mario should begin sliding, based on: - Player input (facing downhill, pressing the analog stick backward, or on a slide terrain) - Current floor steepness Returns true if conditions to slide are met.
+Checks if Mario should begin sliding, based on player input (facing downhill, pressing the analog stick backward, or on a slide terrain), and current floor steepness.
+Returns true if conditions to slide are met.

 ### Lua Example
 `local integerValue = should_begin_sliding(m)`